jamesoh3928/HaskGit/docs/Proposal.md

 ### Checkpoint
 - TODO: Expected functionality to be completed at the Checkpoint (Jack).
+  By the first checkpoint, we hope to complete following tasks:

+  - Defining data types for Git Objects, Ref, and Index
+  - Argument parser function
+  - Git Object hash function
+  - Git Object cat function
+  - Unit test for above functions

+  Defining data types would be straight forward as this was already discussed in this proposal.
+We will first focus on establishing main functionality such as argument parser, hash, cat function while creating unit test along the way.
+After the first checkpoint, the git commands in the MVP scope will be split for each member to implment.

 ### Stretch Goals
 - TODO (Chen: I have a summary on google doc so you can just add some explanation to it)